-It bears mentioning that black or green oil around or in the pivot holes is a indication that re-oiling will be ineffective
+Black or green oil around or in the pivot holes is a indication that re-oiling will be ineffective

 Servicing a clock is a separate topic altogether but black or green oil around or in the pivot holes is a indication that re-oiling will be ineffective and dis-assembly and cleaning of the movement becomes absolutely necessary.
 Old dirty clock oil mixed with new oil will accelerate wear.